 - Over-priced as compared to its prototypes available in the market

 If you are seriously pursuing Squash, the Prince TT Sovereign Prestrung Squash Racquet could be a sensible choice to make.
-The racket also comes with a half cover that covers the racket head, preventing it from regular wear and tear.
+The racquet also comes with a half cover that covers the racquet head, preventing it from regular wear and tear.

-One of the most reasonably priced in the market, this lightweight and moderately stiff racket gives the players an optimal hitting surface.
-The Black Knight Bandit 3 Squash racket has a large head that enables you with more power and is ideally designed for the intermediate and advanced players.
+One of the most reasonably priced in the market, this lightweight and moderately stiff racquet gives the players an optimal hitting surface.
+The Black Knight Bandit 3 Squash racquet has a large head that enables you with more power and is ideally designed for the intermediate and advanced players.
 This model comes with a half cover but does not include a full cover, but it can be purchased separately.
-The racket can be highly manoeuvred.
+The racquet can be highly manoeuvred.